 Published 02 Jun 2025

-- Lumo has secured a new route connecting Stirling with London Euston, launching as early as Spring 2026, offering passengers five daily affordable services.
+- Lumo has secured a new route connecting Stirling with London Euston, launching as early as Spring 2026, offering passengers four daily affordable services with Preston to London Euston providing a 5th return service.

 - The announcement comes as Lumo hosted a special event at Holyrood attended by MSPs and Scotland’s MPs, spotlighting Lumo's contribution to enhancing rail connectivity for previously underserved communities in Scotland.